sahilsid/EWSNet/README.md

 - ***prefix***         : The prefix for individual weight filenames.
 Defaults ""
 - ***suffix***         : The suffix for individual weight filenames.
 Defaults ".h5"

-The utilities of other files are summrized below:
-- **main.ipynb** : Use to run experiments for training the EWSNet models
-- **generic_ews.ipynb** : Use to run experiments for training the Classical ML models